 Stakeholder investment in quality assurance initiatives is the most effective way of ensuring that the quality assurance process moves from being one focused on compliance based activities to one that impacts positively the quality of services provided to the children and families we serve.
-CBCCF relies on information gathered from gathering feedback (ongoing) and the surveying of both internal and external stakeholders to determine how well the system of care is functioning.
-After this information is gathered and analyzed the information is then presented to CBCCF staff, the Board and stakeholders to evaluate if a change in policy or practice needs to occur, or if a new type of service delivery may need to be developed.
-CBCCF representatives attend the Community Alliance and Children's Cabinet meetings; this allows the community to establish priorities regarding the needs of the children at large and creates opportunities to collaborate on strategies or in resource acquisition and or pooling.
-CBCCF arranges specialized meetings to address any stakeholder concerns/trends and involves the stakeholder in developing a solution whenever possible.
+Embrace Families relies on information gathered from gathering feedback (ongoing) and the surveying of both internal and external stakeholders to determine how well the system of care is functioning.
+After this information is gathered and analyzed the information is then presented to Embrace Families staff, the

+Board and stakeholders to evaluate if a change in policy or practice needs to occur, or if a new type of service delivery may need to be developed.
+Embrace Families representatives attend the Community Alliance and Children's Cabinet meetings; this allows the community to establish priorities regarding the needs of the children at large and creates opportunities to collaborate on strategies or in resource acquisition and or pooling.
+Embrace Families arranges specialized meetings to address any stakeholder concerns/trends and involves the stakeholder in developing a solution whenever possible.

-CBCCF Stakeholders include but are not limited to the following:
+Stakeholders include but are not limited to the following:

-- The children and families served by CBCCF
+- The children and families served by Embrace Families

-- CBCCF Network/Contracted providers
+- Network/Contracted providers

-- CBCCF personnel
+- personnel

-- CBCCF Board of Directors
+- Board of Directors

-- CBCCF County & Provider Advisory Boards
+- County & Provider Advisory Boards

 - Youth Advisory Board

 - The Judiciary

 - Guardian Ad Litem Program

 - Seminole County Sheriff's Office Child Protective Services

 - Child Protection Teams/Child Advocacy Centers

 - Community Alliance/Seminole Children's Cabinet

 - The Florida Department of Children and Families

 - Foster and Adoptive Parents

 - Relative Caregivers

 Stakeholder Interviews: The current review instrument for stakeholder interviews is comprised of approximately ten items.
 Each of the items is designed to elicit the interviewee's opinions on statements regarding the service delivery system.
-Stakeholder surveys are conducted at least annually and the results may be incorporated into the annual reports, when appropriate.
-The results and feedback received from the stakeholder surveys are made available to the CBCCF Board and stakeholder groups (as appropriate) at least annually.
+Stakeholder surveys are conducted annually and the results may be incorporated into the annual reports, when appropriate.
+The results and feedback received from the stakeholder surveys are made available to the Embrace Families Board and stakeholder groups (as appropriate) at least annually.
+(Embrace Families may elect to utilize the Department's results from COU annual surveys instead of conducting an independent survey).

 Foster Parent Surveys: The review instrument for licensed caregiver/foster parent surveys is comprised of 10-13 questions.
 The questions are designed to measure foster parent's opinions concerning the effectiveness and responsiveness of the service system in working with them and their foster children.
-Foster parent's surveys are conducted annually and the results may be included in the annual reports and are available to the CBCCF Board of Directors and stakeholder groups annually.
+Foster parent's surveys are conducted annually and the results may be included in the annual reports and made available to the Embrace Families Board of Directors and stakeholder groups annually.
+Embrace Families may sunset the surveys if the COU surveys to foster parents (sent semi-annually) include the information Embrace Families finds necessary.

-Satisfaction with service provision is routinely assessed by CBCCF and its providers.
-Satisfaction with provider service is part of the providers own QA/QI plan, is a requirement of their contract with CBCCF, and is also assessed during the quarterly QA review process.
-In addition, CBCCF and/or the case management agency's conduct an annual satisfaction survey that includes the use of five survey instruments targeted specifically to:
+Satisfaction with service provision is routinely assessed by Embrace Families and its providers.
+Satisfaction with provider service is part of the providers own QA/QI plan, is a requirement of their contract with Embrace Families, and is also assessed during the quarterly QA review process.
+In addition, Embrace Families and/or the case management agency's conduct an annual satisfaction survey that includes the use of five survey instruments targeted specifically to:

-- Parents/Children
+Parents/Children

 - Adoptive Parents

 - Foster Parents

 - Stakeholders (GAL, CLS, Providers)